Direct Implementation with Evidence: Implementing Mechanism

 \subsection{\textbf{Proof Sketch }}

 The mechanism deals with each type of lie in sequence.
-We begin with other-refutable lies.
+We begin with other-refutable lies, for instance the lie $s^{l}$ for O in state $s^{m}$ in the illustrating example.
 This involves the transfer $\tau ^{1}$.
 Recall that by definition, an other-refutable lie for some player (say $i$) is refutable by a different agent, (say $j$).
 We note that $\tau ^{1}$ provides agent $j$ the incentive to refute agent $i$'s lie irrespective of the probability with which $i$ presents it (normality ensures that he does not have to sacrifice rewards from refuting another agent's lies).
 It also assures agent $i$ of a large penalty from refutation, which can be avoided by deviating to the truth (which is irrefutable).

 Before eliminating the remaining lies, we comment on the role of $\tau ^{4}$ .
 The transfer $\tau ^{4}$ is a cardinality transfer which (when it is active) incentivizes the presentation of the tightest evidence by all agents.
 We construct the mechanism in a way that presenting additional evidence is never harmful for an agent.
 Indeed, when $\tau ^{4}$ is active, it strictly benefits the agent, since presenting an additional article of evidence reduces $|E_{i}|$ and thus reduces the magnitude of the fine.
 This allows the mechanism to elicit the true profile of tightest evidence, which is useful for the elimination of both nonrefutable and self-refutable lies.
 This crucially depends upon normality, since incentivizing agents to present their tightest evidence would not achieve its goal unless such an article is \emph{available} and \emph{can be} presented.